 In the event that ISAE for whatever reason becomes unable to continue its activities, notice of intent to dissolve shall be sent to all members.
 Once such notice has been received the dissolution may be ratified by a majority decision of those entitled to vote.
 Any funds held by ISAE at that time may be transferred to an organisation having similar aims to ISAE under the CY-PRÈS equitable rule.
-That is the funds may be used as near as may be practical or reasonable in accordance with the aims of ISAE as outlined in paragraph 2 above.
+That is the funds may be used as near as may be practical or reasonable in accordance with the aims of ISAE as outlined in Clause 2 above.
+The dissolution process will be carried out in accordance with the procedures set out in the Charities and Trustee investment (Scotland) Act 2005.

-This version was adopted at the AGM, held on 3rd August 2011, in Indianapolis, USA.
+This version of the ISAE Constitution was adopted at the Annual General Meeting held on 8th August 2017 in Aarhus, Denmark.

-Appendix II: Ethical Guidelines
+Appendix II: Abstract Submission Standard